deanagan/deanagan.github.io/_posts/2020-05-09-Discovering-Typescript-Part-1.md

 greetFn("Bob");
 ```

-This however leads to an error, so I had to put back the parenthesis.
+This, however, leads to an error, so I had to put back the parenthesis.

 And that is it!
 Stay tuned for part 2, where I will share a few things I learned about classes in Typescript.